hannah-jj/Intro-to-Algorithm-Exercises/README.md

 	b. binary search tree - check if a binary tree is a valide binary search tree

 	c. find the 2nd largest element in a binary search tree.

+	d. binary search - find integer in a sorted array

+	e. binary search - find index of the rotating point in an array with words alphabetically sorted

 7. Trie:
 	a.
 Optimize space to store URLs.